learn-co-curriculum/phase-1-filtering-arrays/README.md

 ## Learning Goals

-- Explain the concept of filtering an array.
+- Explain the concept of filtering an array
-- Write a `filter()` function that accepts a function as one of its arguments.
-- Understand what a _callback function_ is.
+- Build our own version of JavaScript's `Array.prototype.filter()` method
-- Define what makes a function _pure_ and explain why _pure functions_ are often preferable to _impure functions_.
+- Define what makes a function _pure_ and explain why _pure functions_ are often preferable to _impure functions_
+- Use `Array.prototype.filter()`

 ## Introduction

-In the world of programming, we often work with arrays, and there are a few common actions you'll see repeated over and over.
-One of the most common is transforming every element in an array to another value; for example, taking an array of numbers and squaring each one (`[1, 2, 3]` -> `[1, 4, 9]`).
-Another common action is searching through the array and only returning elements that match a certain condition.
-For example, taking the same array of numbers and only returning values greater than one (`[1, 2, 3]` -> `[2, 3]`).

-In the JavaScript world, we refer to that search process as _filtering_ an array, and in this lesson we're going to build our own `filter()` function.
+We've seen the `Array` methods available in JavaScript to find a _single_ element, but sometimes we want to return _all_ elements that match a certain condition.
+For example, we might want to search through an array and return values greater than one (`[1, 2, 3]` -> `[2, 3]`).
+In the JavaScript world, we refer to that search process as _filtering_ an array.
+In this lesson we're going to build our own `filter()` function.

 ## Filter

-Imagine that we have a collection of Flatbook user objects in an array:
+Let's revisit our array of Flatbook user objects:

 ```js
 const users = [